-Hartford Seminary is committed to supporting and providing worship opportunities that reflect the diversity of the Seminary community.
-Student-led initiatives in worship are encouraged and should be placed on the Seminary calendar so others may participate if they choose.
+Hartford International University is committed to supporting and providing worship opportunities that reflect the diversity of the University community.
+Student-led initiatives in worship are encouraged and should be placed on the University calendar so others may participate if they choose.
 Normally, services follow the tradition of those leading the prayers or service.
-The Seminary provides community prayer and chapel services at various points throughout the semester, including weekly community prayer on Wednesdays and Jummah prayer, which is always held on a Friday and typically takes place in the Budd Building at 60 Lorraine Street or in the chapel.
-Hartford Seminary students are also encouraged to attend prayers off campus at regular places of worship.
+The University provides community prayer and chapel services at various points throughout the semester, including weekly community prayer on Wednesdays and Jummah prayer, which is always held on a Friday and typically takes place in the Budd Building at 60 Lorraine Street or in the chapel.
+Hartford International University students are also encouraged to attend prayers off campus at regular places of worship.

-For more information and to view worship schedules, please see the Spiritual Life page online.
+For more information and to view worship schedules, please see the Spiritual Life page contact dgrafton@hartfordinternational.edu.